 Letter From the President: Your child can write to the president of the United States about any topic and receive a reply.
 Regardless of your political affiliation, it's pretty fun for your child to get a letter from someone so important!

-- getting mail from a Disney character even more.
+- Letter From a Disney Character: If your child loves Disney, they'll love getting mail from a Disney character even more.
 Your child can write to their favorite character and receive an autographed postcard in return.
 The staff tries to make sure the note is from the addressed character, but keep in mind this isn't always possible.